junaidtkhan/Project-Managment-APP/README.md

 <h1>Project Deliverables</h1>

-<p>I have successfully completed all the required deliverables for the Project Management Dashboard application, except for the following tasks:</p>
+<p>I have successfully completed all the required deliverables for the Project Management Dashboard application:</p>

 <ul>
     <li>The application should allow users to create, manage, and track projects and tasks within those projects.</li>